 - (1) The auditor of a registered scheme and the auditor of the scheme compliance plan are entitled to attend any meeting of the scheme's members. - (2) An auditor is entitled to be heard at the meeting on any part of the business of the meeting that concerns the auditor in their capacity as auditor. - (3) An auditor may authorise a person in writing as their representative for the purpose of attending and speaking at any meeting of the scheme's members.

 252U Adjourned meetings

-(1) A resolution passed at a meeting resumed after an adjournment is passed on the day it was passed.
+- (1) A resolution passed at a meeting resumed after an adjournment is passed on the day it was passed. - (2) Only unfinished business is to be transacted at a meeting resumed after an adjournment.